unknownhad/CloudIntel/README.md

 ## Demo credentials

 Feel free to use demo key and Email for testing (This key/Email can change without any notice for andy prod usage please ask for the key)
-The Email and key are enclosed between double "qoutes"
+The Email and key are enclosed between double "quotes"

 Demo Email : "democloudintel@himanshuanand.com"
 Demo Key   : "key{democloudintel}"